 The German isn’t taking anything for granted, but you can tell from the look on his face how delighted he is.
 The Ferrari driver would much rather talk about a difficult and chaotic race.

 "Obviously I’m very optimistic, we’re in a very good situation.
-I would love to go for the win in Suzuka, but we know we have a very reliable car and if need just one point, I'll adapt to the situation.
+I would love to go for the win in Suzuka, but we know we have a very reliable car and if I need just one point, I'll adapt to the situation.
 Let’s not forget about the World Constructors’ Championship as well".

 Michael Schumacher acknowledges that Juan Pablo Montoya, despite his aggressiveness and determination, had a fair behaviour:

-Jean Todt was also pretty delighted:
+Jean Todt is also pretty delighted:

 Juan Pablo Montoya already left the circuit.
 Visibly frustrated, he states:

 "The race ended in the worst possible way and I don’t understand why.
-I had gearbox isses at the start.
+I had gearbox issues at the start.
 I stayed in first gear for an extra 2-3 seconds.
 It wasn’t easy to drive in those conditions.
 About the incident, I thought I left Montoya enough room.
 Then all of a sudden I felt a hit and I found myself on the gravel".

-Jean Todt stated:
+Jean Todt states:

 Will it be worth taking risks in a possible battle with Kimi Raikkonen?

-"I always raced with my head over my feet".
+"I raced with my head first".

 "We made too many mistakes, it wouldn’t make sense to appeal".

-The Colombian wasn’t behind them:
+The Colombian doesn’t agree with them:

-Jean Todt replied quickly:
+Jean Todt replies quickly: